Bikeman868/NPL/docs/LANGUAGE.md

 In tranditional programming languages, developers write functions that call other functions, and hence the structure of the application is fixed by the code.
-Many of the features of other progeamming systems are designed to add some flexibility into this structure (polymorphism, interfaces, dependency injection) but they don't go rearly far enough, and as developers we spend far too much time reconfiguring this rigid structure to accomodate new features.
+Many of the features of other progeamming systems are designed to add some flexibility into this structure (polymorphism, interfaces, dependency injection) but they don't go nearly far enough, and as developers we spend far too much time reconfiguring this rigid structure to accomodate new features.

 NPL goes one step further by completely decoupling processing logic from the structure of the application.
 In NPL all